mxklb/boluscalculator/README.md

 1. Open the [boluscalculator](http://maxkalb.github.io/boluscalculator/) in a modern HTML5 compatible web browser.
 2. Make sure the therapy settings are displayed according to your needs.
-3. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_ [BE]
+3. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_
-4. Enter the amount of _Meal_ to be eaten --> _Effective Meal_ [BE]
+4. Enter the amount of _Meal_ to be eaten --> _Effective Meal_
 5. Catch up the resulting insulin dose immediately

 All results are immediately recalculated if any input value got changed.
-Red colored numbers indicate that a correction is needed while green colored numbers indicate that one need to eat some food [BE].
+Red colored numbers indicate that a correction is needed while green colored numbers indicate that one need to eat some food.

 _Note:_ By setting the amount of meal to be eaten to zero, the result is the _Correction_ only.